RudraChouhan03/facerecognitionattendancesystem/README.md

 - Default credentials must be changed before production
 - This app is for small-scale deployment and education
 - For scaling, consider GPU use or cloud deployment
+- DISCLAIMER: This application is not optimized for detecting or recognizing faces in rapid motion.
+- Accuracy may significantly decrease when subjects are moving quickly or the image is blurred.
+- It happens becuase this project is built without the gpu.
+So, high accuracy model is not used.

 ---